FURP-2023-2024/Xiaozhou_Gai_Weekly_Report/README.md

 Python

 ## Week 4 & Week 5

 7-1 to 7-12

 Record the data

 CNN training

 Thesis methods discussion and brainstrom

+## Week 6 & Week 7

+7-15 to 7-26

+Recording video with high speed camera

+Analyse the video using opencv to to find the viberation

+ansys simulation setting

+## Week 8 & Week 9

+7-29 to 8-10

+ansys simulation

+run the tactip training model and test its processing speed